 In the Co-op Program, your education formally integrates your academic study with work experience in co-operating employer organizations.
 Our employers also know this mandate and take our Co-op Program and our Co-op students seriously.
 It is the integration of academics with work experience that differentiates our co-op program from general work experience.
 You demonstrate this academics-work integration explicitly by taking COOP*1100, and during your Co-op Work Terms, writing Learning Goals, completing a Work Report, and submitting your Employer’s Work Performance Evaluation.

 You can apply to the Co-op Program directly from high school.
 You will be required to complete a set amount of Co-op Work Terms as part of this program.
-An optional co-op work term is available.
 You may apply to the Co-op Program as an 'in course admission' before the end of your first semester of University.
 See co-op application details for more information on admission to co-op programs.

-As a Co-op student, it is important to maintain regular and frequent connections with both your Co-op Coordinator (in the Co-operative and Career Services Office) and Co-op Advisor (in your Program Counselling Office).
+As a Co-op student, it is important to maintain regular and frequent connections with both your Co-op Coordinator (in the Co-operative and Career Services Office) and Co-op Advisor.
 These are your partners in your progress through the Co-op Program, although it is ultimately your responsibility to know and understand the Co-op Program Policy Agreement.

 You will note that your Schedule of Studies includes both Work Terms and Academic Terms.
 You may not alter this sequence without explicit approval from both your Program Counsellor and the Co-op Program Office.
 Careful planning and consultation with the Program Counsellor is essential when planning courses, since some of the program requirements in the degree program are not offered each semester.